kamalesh5112000/kamalesh5112000/README.md

-- 👋 Hi, I’m @kamalesh
-- 🌱 I’m a Designer & Developer
-- 👀 I’m always looking to learn new things
+- Hello there!
+I'm an enthusiastic learner with an unwavering passion for all things technical.

+- My superpower?
+Hardworking with a positive attitude that fuels my adaptability in any situation.

+- On the lookout for a full-time role that not only challenges me but also lets me showcase my technical prowess, top-notch time management, and problem-solving skills.

+- Let's make the professional journey as exciting as the learning process!
 - 📫 How to reach me ...mail:kamalesh5112000@gmail.com tel: +917598383120

 <!---